 Pensiveness and worry agitate the Heart, the Emperor Fire moves and fails to communicate with the Kidneys, Water and Fire do not communicate and infertility may result.
 Wang Yu Tai says: “Pensiveness and worry may make it difficult for a woman to conceive, the Heart houses the Mind. pensiveness makes the Heart turn towards the outside, the Emperor Fire cannot descend, Above and Below do not communicate, Water and Fire do not communicate and infertility may result“.

-After conception Blood is deviated to the nourishment of the foetus, Fire easily rises, this disturbs the Heart and causes mental restlessness.
+After conception Blood deviates to the nourishment of the foetus, Fire easily rises, this disturbs the Heart and causes mental restlessness.
 The “Discussion of Gynaecology” (Nu Ke Jing Lun) says: “When the Heart is affected by Blood Heat, Heart-Qi is not clear and this causes mental restlessness“.

 Worry agitates the Heart and causes a difficult birth.
 The “Gynaecology of the Bamboo Grove” (Zhu Lin Nu Ke) says: “When the Heart is affected by worry and pensiveness, Qi and Blood stagnate or flow in the wrong direction, in many cases this cases a difficult birth“.